Skip to content

 How updating marketing tactics helps sales

-You might find that sales are tentative about marketing making changes to tactics - after all, they’ve been relying on a steady stream of leads from marketing for the past decade.
+You might find that salespeople are tentative about marketing’s tactics changing —after all, they’ve been relying on a steady stream of leads from marketing for the past decade.

 First of all, there are infinite options when it comes to giving sales the data they need for outreach without marketing prioritising lead gen activity.

-And with marketing's sights set on updating tactics to better target the modern customer, sales will likely only get better quality leads.
+With marketing’s sights set on updating tactics to better target the modern customer, sales will likely only receive better-quality leads.

 High-quality leads = a happy sales team.